New Discoveries About the Great Pyramid of Giza

 7. "Queen's" chamber and relative ventilation ducts (likely a serdab)

 8. Horizontal corridor 9.
-Great Gallery
+Grand gallery

 A recent mathematical model for integrated edge ramps has been developed which is compelling.
-See A Computational Framework .. which includes video animations.
+See A Computational Framework ... which includes video animations.
 These ramps initially replaced some of the outer edge stones with small stones to build 7.4 degree ramps spiraling upward across the outside edges of the pyramid during construction.

 © 2023-2026 by Topicnews.org